Pattern analysis in a benthic bacteria-nutrient system: 1D Patterns

+Let $s\in\{\sigma_c^r, \ \sigma_{35}, \ \sigma_{45}, \ \sigma_3 \}$ and $\kappa$ be the corresponding wavenumber.
+In \figrefa{kandc3} we see that a balancing rate $s_2\neq s$ in the unstable range exists for which the eigenvalue curve $\mu_\pm$ has a real zero in $\kappa$ such that a stripe solution with wavenumber $\kappa$ also branches in $s_2$.
+By using numerical methods to follow the branches, which bifurcate in $s$, we see that they terminate in $s_2$ (see \figref{fromright}).
 One may conjecture that stripe branches which correspond to the same wavenumber are connected, but this is not always the case.
 We also computed the branch {\tt L4} which bifurcates in $\sigma_c^l$ with the critical wavenumber $k_c^l$ over the domain $\Omega^l=(-4\pi/k_c^l,4\pi/k_c^l)$.
 In \figrefa{kandc3} we see that there is a $\sigma\neq\sigma_c^l$, where stripe solutions of the wavelength $k_c^l$ bifurcate.
 We call the corresponding solution branch {\tt L4$^*$}.
 In \figref{loop} we see that {\tt L4} and {\tt L4$^*$} are not connected, but they connect to bifurcations on {\tt L8} and {\tt L16}, which are stripe solutions of 8 and 16 periods, respectively.
 One might guess that this depends on the Turing endpoints.
 However, we also compute the branches for $\gamma=0.4$ (not shown).
 Here we have no Turing endpoints, but the same effects.